bitovi/testee/README.md

 ### Capturing `console.log` and `console.error`

 Testee tracks all calls to `console.log` and `console.error` in a test.
-To get the output during a test run, set the `DEBUG` environment vairable to `testee:console-log`:
+To get the output during a test run, set the `DEBUG` environment variable to `testee:console-log`:

 > `DEBUG=testee:console-log testee --browsers canary tests/jasmine.html`